A practicum will give you real-world experience under the direction of one or more qualified dietetics professionals.

-Peer Nutrition Educators work side-by-side with campus Registered Dietitians to provide informative programs to student groups on campus.
+Peer Nutrition Educators (PNEs) work side-by-side with campus Registered Dietitians to provide informative programs to student groups on campus.
 PNEs are trained by the University Health Center and UGA Dining Services Registered Dietitians.
 PNEs provide nutrition presentations and one-to-one nutrition advisement to their UGA peers.
 Training occurs each summer for implementation for fall and spring semesters.

 Course credits: 3 semester hours

 Practicum sites are on campus, in Athens, or out of the area.
+This course is offered fall, spring, and summer each year.

 Dr. Emma Laing- Fall, Spring

-Dr. Barbara Grossman- Summer
+Dr. Lauren Housley- Summer

-Course credits: 3 semester hours, 135 hours of experience
+Course credits: 3 semester hours, 135 hours of experience:

 - 120 hours of supervised practice